Nanticoke, Pennsylvania: Post-incorporation

 Samuel H. Kress opened his first store, which grew into the national S. H. Kress & Co. chain, in Nanticoke.

 The city gained prominence in the late 19th and early 20th centuries as an active anthracite coal mining community, drawing a large portion of its labor force from European immigrants.
 At its peak, in the 1930s, the city was home to over 27,000 people.
 However, when the mining industry in the region collapsed, Nanticoke witnessed urban decay and a shrinking population.
 The collapse of the mining industry also left behind a scarred landscape – abandoned mines, breakers, buildings, and pollution in Nanticoke Creek due to mine drainage.
 Concrete City, built by the Delaware, Lackawanna and Western Railroad's coal division in 1911, is located near the Hanover Section of Nanticoke.
 Abandoned since 1924, it was designated as an historic site in 1998, and its remnants still stand as a tourist attraction.
 The original entrance has since been bulldozed.
-However, there is an alternate route that does not appear on maps; it can be found at the end of Bliss & Mosier Streets.
+However, there is an alternate route that does not appear on maps; it can be found at the end of Bliss and Mosier Streets.

 In 1967, Luzerne County Community College, a two-year community college, was established in the city.
 Today, the main campus covers roughly 167 acres in Nanticoke.
 The school also maintains eleven satellite learning centers located throughout Northeastern Pennsylvania.

 Nanticoke City officials voted unanimously to apply for Act 47, or economically distressed city status, which was granted by the state in 2006.
 Nanticoke faced a projected $700,000 deficit that year, with revenues flat and falling far behind expenses.